WeblateOrg/weblate/docs/admin/upgrade.rst

     # Create the database "weblate" owned by "weblate"
     sudo -u postgres createdb -E UTF8 -O weblate weblate

-Migrating using Django JSON dumps
+Migrating using Django JSON-dumps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The simplest migration approach is to utilize Django JSON dumps.
+The simplest migration approach is to utilize Django JSON-dumps.
 This works well for smaller installations.
-On bigger sites you might want to use pgloader instead,
-see :ref:`pgloader-migration`.
+On bigger sites you might want to use pgloader instead, see :ref:`pgloader-migration`.

 1. Add PostgreSQL as additional database connection to the :file:`settings.py`: